Gas in the Digestive Tract

 • Belching.
 Belching during or after meals is normal.
 But belching too often can be a problem.
 You may be swallowing too much air.
 And you may be letting the air out before it enters your stomach.
 Chronic belching may also mean that you have an upper GI (gastrointestinal) disorder such as peptic ulcer disease, GERD, or gastritis.

-• Passing gas or flatulence.
+• Passing gas, or flatulence.
 Passing gas through the rectum is called flatulence.
-It is normal to pass gas 14 to 23 times a day.
+It's normal to pass gas 14 to 23 times a day.

 • Abdominal pain.
 Gas in your intestine may be painful.
 When it collects on the left side of your colon, the pain may seem like heart disease.
 When it collects on the right side of your colon, the pain may feel like gallstones or appendicitis.

-• Abdominal bloating.
+• Abdominal bloating (distention).
 In most cases, this happens when the muscles of your intestine don’t move or contract in the normal way.
-This type of problem is called an intestinal motility disorder.
-Irritable bowel syndrome is a motility disorder.
-These disorders can make you feel bloated, even when you are not.
+This type of problem is called an intestinal motility disorder, which can make you feel and look bloated from your belly being swollen with gas.

 Other health issues that may cause abdominal bloating include:

-• Crohn's disease, colon cancer, or any disease that causes a blockage in your intestine.
-Internal hernias or scar tissue (adhesions) from surgery.
+• Crohn's disease, colon cancer, or any disease that causes a blockage in your intestine, as well as internal hernias or scar tissue (adhesions) from surgery

-• Fatty foods can delay stomach emptying and cause bloating and discomfort.
-They may not cause too much gas.
+• Fatty foods can delay stomach emptying and cause bloating and discomfort, but they may not cause too much gas

 There are a few rare, chronic gas diseases that cause belching.
-These include:
+One of these is:

 • Meganblase syndrome.
 This causes chronic belching.
 It happens after eating big, heavy meals.
 You will swallow a large amount of air.
 You will also have a big bubble of gas in your stomach.
 This will make you feel very full and have trouble breathing.
 These symptoms feel like a heart attack.